 For additional reading check out ‘‘Sky Girls: The True Story of the First Women's Cross-Country Air Race” by Gene Nora Jessen

-Update: This article was updated July 25 to reflect that Mines Field was not in Santa Monica, but in Inglewood, California.
+Update: This article was updated August 20 to reflect that the derby originally took from Clover Field in Santa Monica, not Mines Field.

 Top Image: A handful of the female aviators who competed in the first women’s transcontinental air derby which began in Santa Monica on August 18, 1929.
 Amelia Earhart is fourth from the right.
 Louise Thaden, who won the 2700-mile race, is fifth from the right. | Courtesy of Saint Louis University Libraries.